paolomonella/ursus/documentation.md

 5. `<note>`
 	- It has a @type attribute that can have the following values:
+		- "tech" (on technological issues of this digital edition).
 		- "script" (notes on palaeographical aspects or on illegible or hardly readable passages);
+		- "graphic" (a more specific type than "script", used to informally add information about elements belonging not to the graphematic, but to the graphic layer, which is not systematically included in this edition; e.g.: a macron over a grapheme marking its long quantity),
 		- "source" (on the text sources),
 		- "content" (on the text content);
-	    - "tech" (on technological issues of this digital edition).
+		- "emendation" (a note proposing an emendation of the text clearly readable in the manuscript);